What Is Raw Feeding For Dogs: Myths vs Fact

 Exploding the raw dog food myths

-I’ve been researching some of the most common raw feeding for dogs myths and have got some great answers that I hope will put all minds at rest.
+I’ve been researching some of the most common raw dog food feeding myths and have got some great answers that I hope will put all minds at rest.

 - Bacteria – Because raw dog food contains uncooked meat, there can be a concern that it will also contain bacteria and specifically salmonella.
 There is bacteria in raw meat but as long as your dog is in good health, it won’t pose a problem.
 Dogs’ digestive systems are designed to prevent salmonella and the like from upsetting the healthy balance of intestinal flora.
 We have highly acidic stomachs as well as natural digestive enzymes and bile that help us process salmonella and other bacteria without becoming ill.
 It goes without saying that any raw meat, dog food or other, needs to be handled in a safe and hygienic way to avoid any cross-contamination with kitchen surfaces.